AngelSensor/angel-sdk/README.md

 Full API reference for Android can be found [here](https://angelsensor.github.io/angel-sdk/).

-The iOS version is not public yet (under construction), but we'd gladly share it if you're interested.
-Please send download requests to [while1@angelsensor.com](mailto:while1@angelsensor.com).

 Angel Sensor SDK is under active development.
 For more info, please refer to [www.angelsensor.com/develop](http://www.angelsensor.com/develop/).